 With a more than 3 to 1 male-to-female ratio, men represent the better half of FedEx Freight's employees who responded to the survey.

 Benefits and Perks

-Paid time off is scarce, with only about 43 percent receiving paid vacation and close to a sixth of workers receiving sick leave.
-Quite a few retirement plans are on offer at FedEx Freight, including a 401(k) plan and a company pension plan.
-At FedEx Freight, the vast majority of workers have health insurance, and almost all employees have dental coverage.
-Privileges also include life insurance, stock options, and a stock purchase plan.
+As part of compensation, FedEx Freight gives paid vacation to two-fifths of workers and paid sick leave to a sixth of respondents.
+It's easy to build up retirement reserves here with programs such as a 401(k) plan and a company pension plan.
+At FedEx Freight, a large number of respondents have health insurance, and a large number of employees have dental coverage.
+Employees can also look forward to life insurance, stock options, and a stock purchase plan.